VOLTTRON/dnp3-python/README.md

     demo                run dnp3 demo with default master and outstation
 ```

-For more details about the `dnp3demo` module, please ref to "dnp3demo-module.md" in "/docs".
+For more details about the `dnp3demo` module, please refer to [dnp3demo-module.md](docs/dnp3demo-Module.md).

 ## For Developers